JacYuan1/Input-Validation-and-Data-Sanitization-Project/README.md

 <h2 id="#Example-Outputs">Example Outputs</h2>

+The output will be a simple “yes” or “no” string.
 Here is what the example output would look like:

 ## References